Hasse principles for higher-dimensional fields

-\noi\textbf{Proof} The base change of an envelope is an envelope, and the composition of envelopes is an envelope.
-Therefore both claims follow from (7.4) and the fact that $sk_n$ and $cosk_n$ and hence $Cosk_n$ commute with (fiber) products and that a base change of an envelope is an envelope.
+\noi\textbf{Proof} By assumption the class $\cP$ is closed under isomorphisms, pullbacks and composition.
+Therefore both claims follow from (7.5) and the fact that $sk_n$ and $cosk_n$ and hence $Cosk_n$ commute with (fiber) products.
 Indeed, for (a) one uses the formula

 and for (b) the factorization of the morphism $can: X. \rightarrow Cosk_m(X.)\times_{Cosk_m(Z.)}Z.$ into

 and the obvious contraction isomorphism.